Photo by Pawel Janiak on Unsplash

-It's important for us to consider that some of our more automatic thought processes, which we explored in part 2 of this module, are set up to preserve our preexisting views about the world.
-For example, we often look for information that supports our beliefs and broader ideologies and reject viewpoints that seem to conflict with our what we believe to be true.
+It's important to consider that some of our more automatic thought processes, which we explored in part 2 of this module, are set up to preserve our preexisting and/or desired views.
+For example, we often look for information that supports beliefs and broader ideologies and ignore or reject information that seem to conflict with our what we believe to be true.

 Scott Lilienfeld and his colleagues (2009) outline several ways the human mind is set up to preserve preexisting beliefs and ideological structures.
 They and Jay Snelson chunk these mental processes together under the label ideological immune system.
 In short, our minds are equipped to fend off or shield us from information suggesting we’re wrong.
 By analogy, we can think of the body’s readiness to fend off infectious organisms—opposing ideas are like infectious organisms out there in the world.
-The mind is set up to take protective measures to fight such contrary ideas kind of like the body's immune system fights disease causing agents.
+The mind, in many ways, is set up to take protective measures to fight off such contrary ideas, kind of like the body's immune system fights disease causing agents.

-For instance, if you’re someone who believes that childhood Measles, Mumps, Rubella (MMR) vaccines cause autism (it's important to note that they don’t; see Hviid, Hansen, Frisch, & Melbye, 2019) your mind is equipped with several ways of shielding that belief from information that could undermine it.
+For instance, if you’re someone who believes that childhood Measles, Mumps, Rubella (MMR) vaccines cause autism your mind is equipped with several ways of shielding that belief from information that could undermine it (note: it's important to note that MMR vaccines do not cause autism; see, for example, Hviid, Hansen, Frisch, & Melbye, 2019).

 These defences may offer some comfort—particularly if you're averse to uncertainty—but when they're functioning to preserve false beliefs, they presents a significant barrier to getting closer to an accurate understanding of the world.